Privileges control users' access to database objects and the operations they can perform in the database.

 A set of access and privileges define the operations each ident is permitted to perform.
 There are three classes of privileges in a Mimer SQL database:

-System privileges control the right to perform backup and restore operations, the right to execute the UPDATE STATISTICS statement as well as the right to create new databanks, idents, schemas and to manage shadows.
+System privileges, which control the right to perform backup and restore operations, the right to execute the UPDATE STATISTICS statement as well as the right to create new databanks, idents, schemas and to manage shadows.

 System privileges are granted to the system administrator when the system is installed and may be granted by the administrator to other idents in the database.
 As a general rule, system privileges should be granted to a restricted group of users.